Previously Updated on 10th January 2019, 27th May 2021

 Who do I contact about personal data or change my mind about how you can use it?

-Our data protection representative is Robert Edwards – please email him at firstname.lastname@example.org if you need any help or information about this policy or about how we collect and use personal data.
+Our data protection representative is Sue Edwards – please email her at firstname.lastname@example.org if you need any help or information about this policy or about how we collect and use personal data.
 This includes if you have consented to us using your information and want to change your mind.
 You can also write to us if you prefer – see Who are we and how to contact us?
 Above.

 What personal data and information do we collect?